wso2/product-is/product-scenarios/README.md

+# Identity Server Product Scenarios

-# Scenario 1 - User Self Registration to an application
+## 01. User Self Registration to an application

 ### Business use-case narrative

 Let's take a scenario where an organization has an web application that provides a particular service.
 To consume that service, end users need to create an account in this organization.

-### Persona
-Developer
+## 02. Single Sign On for web applications

-### Sub-Scenarios
+### Business use-case narrative

-1.1 User registration provided in the web application itself</br>
-1.2 User registration provided in the centralized identity provider</br>
-1.3 User registration using social identity provider</br>
+Let's take a scenario where an organization has an multiple web applications that provides a different services.
+To enhance user experience by avoiding the need of maintaining multiple credentials for each applications and need to provide credentials at each login for different application, single sign on experience need to be added.